A Foodcentric Life

 • 💬 Comments

-• Use a food processor or make it by hand.
+• Make it your way - Use a food processor or mash by hand.

-• The creamy texture melts in your mouth.
+• Creamy and satisfying - Smooth texture that melts in your mouth.

 Recipe Ingredients